awsdocs/aws-lambda-developer-guide/sample-apps/ec2-spot/README.md

 # EC2 Spot Instance function
 This project creates a function and supporting resources:
-- function - A C# .NET Core function.
+- src/ec2-spot - A C# .NET Core function.
 - template.yaml - An AWS CloudFormation template that creates an application.
 - create-bucket.sh, deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.